Categories

 This leads to a demand for cell towers, data centers, and logistics facilities, which counts as growth in commercial real estate.

-10. Smaller is Better
+10. Smaller Is Better

 What the market has reaffirmed is that nothing stays static forever, so there is some wisdom in moving with the times.
 Currently, companies are hesitant to commit to long-term leases, hence the shift towards shorter-term leases.